clanfear/lavaan_tutorial/lavaan_tutorial_presentation.md

 lavaan Syntax: Equality constraints
 ========================================================

-We can use similar syntax to fix constrain coefficients to be the same value, which is still estimated.
+We can use similar syntax to constrain coefficients to be the same value, which is still estimated.

-In this case, I am forcing the coefficients on the second indicators to have the same coefficient.
+In this case, I am forcing the coefficients on the second indicators to have the same value (`b1`).

 ```r